WSEC: Digital transition and Network Knowledge rebrand

-Sale to SIU
+Sale to Southern Illinois University

-On November 29, 2018, West Central Illinois Educational Telecommunications Corporation announced that it had sold the three Network Knowledge stations to Southern Illinois University, which operates WSIU-FM-TV in Carbondale, as well as its associated satellites, for $1.5 million.
+On November 29, 2018, the West Central Illinois Educational Telecommunications Corporation announced that it had sold the three Network Knowledge stations to Southern Illinois University (SIU), which operates WSIU-FM-TV in Carbondale as well as its associated satellites, for $1.5 million.
 The deal took effect on November 1; longtime network president and CEO Jerold Gruebel gave up station management on November 1 and switched from full-time to part-time work about a month later.
 The sale was part of a larger partnership between Network Knowledge and WSIU that had been announced on October 26 in hopes of preserving public television in western and central Illinois.
-A State Journal-Register story said that viewers would not notice a difference in program quality, but that viewers in the Network Knowledge territory would gain access to more national PBS programming.
+A State Journal-Register story said that viewers would not notice a difference in program quality but that viewers in the Network Knowledge territory would gain access to more national PBS programming.

-Master control operations for both WSIU and the former Network Knowledge were combined in an outsourcing agreement with Public Media Management in 2019.
+Master control operations for WSIU and the former Network Knowledge were combined in an outsourcing agreement with Public Media Management in 2019.
 In 2022, both services began airing a combined schedule, and production of new editions of Illinois Stories was discontinued.